solidsgroup/alamo/Readme.md

 * The website for `eigen3` is http://eigen.tuxfamily.org.
   Download the source and store it in a directory (e.g. /home/myusername/eigen3/).
   This is all you need to do.
+  (The directory must be named eigen3)
 * The website for `amrex` is https://github.com/AMReX-Codes/amrex To compile and install, clone the AMReX repository with